Meet the team and facility behind the world’s leading actuation components for robotics and automation.

 James Klassen is an inventor for the 21st century.
 He is driven to make the impossible commonplace and to use his inventions to increase productivity and assist the less fortunate.

-James is the Chief Technology Officer for Genesis Robotics.
+James is the Principal Inventor for Genesis Robotics.
 He has over 30 patents to his name and is published in Neurosurgery Journal.
 His inventions cover a diverse range from healthcare to suspension design, and from human kinetics to robotics.

 His industry-disrupting products include the first snowboard to prove that a flat base with no fins was the most effective design to win races, and the Virtual Pivot Point (VPP) mountain bike suspension which won two world championships in its first year on the market.
 Since then, the VPP has won more races than any mountain bike on the market and accolades include Bike of the Decade, and one of the Most Significant Mountain Bike Patents of All Time.